harvey/google-sheets-server/README.md

 - **Google Apps Script Integration** - Secure, Google-approved API endpoints
 - **Lightweight** - No databases or complex infrastructure required

+> Working on a guide to allow for 'Sign in with google' integration

 ## 🚀 Quick Start

 ### Installation